| Appendix 5: Articles

 spending large sums of money to help agriculture in accord

 with guidance of Senior General Than Shwe, he added.
+The Secretary-2 stressed the importance of cooperation

 among the respective organizations, personnel of the ministry